ColumbiaRoad/a-b-doer/README.md

 Default `false`

 Should test script use preact?
 If true, 'h' will be imported automatically.
+Bundle size is approximately 5kb bigger (without preact/compat)

 ### chunkImages